Are there self-taught MMA fighters in UFC?

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).

-• It is not the place where we train (a gym, a garage, etc.)
+• It is not the place where we train (a gym, a garage, etc., read also Online learning and martial arts: is it possible?)

 • It is not the quality of our training tools (DIY, professional, etc.)

-Dedication transforms success into a matter of time:
+Dedication can transform success into a matter of time:

 • If we have the open-mindedness to ask the right questions